Studies Show Efficacy of Keto for Autism

 Many clinicians have pointed out that people with autism have a narrow range of dietary preferences and therefore a restricted Ketogenic Diet may not be well tolerated.
 Our nutritionist, Beth Zupec-Kania, has found success by modifying the diet for children with autism to allow for preferences but still maintain ketosis.
 For example use of medium-chain triglycerides allows for generous amounts of carbohydrate.
 Although the classic Ketogenic Diet is gluten-free, many with autism follow casein-free restrictions as well.
 This added restriction is entirely feasible.
 Tasty beverages, ketogenic crackers and breads can be prepared from nut flours and oils.
 In addition, the volume of food on these high-fat, low-carbohydrate diets is much smaller than typical servings which assists with completion of meals.

 Evidence from these studies and reports indicates that at least certain types of autism respond to metabolic diet treatments.
 At this time, with few treatment options, new treatment strategies for autism are needed.
 Additional research on the Ketogenic Diet may offer clues to reversing symptoms of autism.
+Here are a few studies.

 Think the Ketogenic Diet is right for you?
 Talk to your doctor before adopting a Ketogenic Diet, or connect with one of our qualified diet professionals to determine a course of action that is right for you.